Jeffrey S. Bivins

-Jeffrey S. Bivins (born August 31, 1960) is an associate justice of the Supreme Court of Tennessee.
-He was appointed Associate Justice of the Tennessee Supreme Court by Governor Bill Haslam.
+Jeffrey Scot Bivins (born August 31, 1960) is a justice of the Tennessee Supreme Court.
+He was appointed as a justice of the court by Governor Bill Haslam.

 Education

-Bivins graduated from Vanderbilt University Law School in 1986.
-He received a Bachelor of Arts degree, magna cum laude, in 1982 from East Tennessee State University, with a major in political science and a minor in criminal justice.
+Bivins received a Bachelor of Arts degree, magna cum laude, in 1982 from East Tennessee State University, with a major in political science and a minor in criminal justice.
+He graduated with a Juris Doctor from Vanderbilt University Law School in 1986.